 Most anything you like to do, outdoor or nature related can be enjoyed at Folsom Lake.
 Popular activities include hiking on the many trails in the park.
 Running and horseback riding is also a treat at Folsom Lake and surrounding areas.

 If biking is your activity of choice you will have plenty of miles to log on the 32-mile path that begins at Folsom Lake State Park and ends in Old Sacramento.
 On the path, you will pass many of Sacramento County’s parks, all great destinations for a rest and a picnic lunch as you pedal the path.

 If there is a fisherman in your group, there is fishing to be had at Folsom Lake.
-Trout, catfish, and both bass are among the fish often caught at Folsom Lake.
+Trout and catfish are among the fish often caught at Folsom Lake.
 The lake also has populations of largemouth, smallmouth, and spotted bass.
 Bluegill, crappie are common along with the occasional kokanee salmon.

-Given the many fun things to do at Folsom Lake it is a great vacation destination for a family who likes camping.
+Given the many fun things to do at Folsom Lake, it is a great vacation destination for a family who likes camping.
 There are campsites available for recreational vehicles measuring in length of up to 31 feet.
-The camping sites include Beals Point which offers 49 sites, flush toilets, a dump station, beach equipment rental, BBQs, snack bar and a lifeguard on duty in the summer, in the swim areas.
+The most popular camping area is Beals Point which offers 49 sites, snack bar and a lifeguard on duty in the summer, in the swim areas.

 Boat-in camping is a lot of fun if you have a self-contained boat for you and your guest which includes sleeping space for all onboard There are designated places on the lake for mooring/camping.
 If you prefer shore camping, there are over 100 sites at Peninsula Campground.

 Folsom Lake is a great destination, whether for the day or for several days of camping.
 If you are camping, you might consider these other attractions as side trips.
 California State Railroad Museum, The State Capitol Museum, Sutter’s Fort and the Old Governor’s Mansion.
 All about 30 miles distance.